1. The First Anglo-Burmese War began in __________.

 Explanation: Like Bhutan, Sikkim was pressured into treaties reducing independence.

-67. The British primarily valued Bhutan for:
+67. The British primarily valued Bhutan for__________.

 A) Trade routes to Tibet